isngrim/BehaviourTreeProject/README.md

 - [ ] switch saved node data to xml
 - [ ] add documentation to the graph editor
 - [ ] add Debug graph
-- [ ] add runtime changes of behaviour tree node variables
+- [ ] add runtime changes of behaviour tree node variables in  the graph editor